Gadicuz/jsvrx/README.md

 # Usage

-Package provides basic `DataValidator` interface to validate/discriminate data objects and handful implementations of the interface based on popular libraries.
+The package provides basic `DataValidator` interface to validate/discriminate data objects and handful implementations of the interface based on popular libraries.

+`DataValidator` inteface constructs validators and discriminators to use in RxJS data stream processing to validate unknown data object or produce new data streams based on validation results using a set of JSON Schemas.

 ## DataValidator interface

 `DataValidator` interface provides methods to add JSON Schemas and to construct __validator__ and __dicriminator__ RxJS operators for a set of Schema ids.
 To start processing data is RxJS stream one can take the following steps:
-1. Instantiate an implementations of `DataValidator` interface;
+1. Instantiate an implementation of `DataValidator` interface;
-2. Add required JSON Schema using `addSchemas()` method or other means provided by the implementation.
+2. Add required JSON Schema using `addSchemas()` method or by other means provided.
-3. Get required RxJS operator for a set of JSON Schema ids using `validator()` or `discriminator()` methods.
+3. Get required RxJS operator for a set of JSON Schema _ids_ using `validator()` or `discriminator()` methods.
 4. Use the operator in RxJS data processing `pipe()`.

 ### Validator